 We have incurred losses and negative cash flows from operations since our inception.
-As of June 30, 2018, we had an accumulated deficit of \$122.8 million, and we expect to continue to incur net losses for the foreseeable future.
-We expect that our research and development expenses will continue to increase and, as a result, we will need additional capital to fund our operations, which we may seek to obtain through one or more equity offerings, debt financings, government or other third party funding, and licensing or collaboration arrangements.
+As of September 30, 2018, we had an accumulated deficit of \$131.9 million, and we expect to continue to incur net losses for the foreseeable future.
+We expect that our research and development expenses will remain relatively constant and because we do not anticipate any revenues from product sales in the foreseeable future, we will need additional capital to fund our operations, which we may seek to obtain through one or more equity offerings, debt financings, government or other third party funding, and licensing or collaboration arrangements.